 Amirim was founded in the late 1950s as a vegetarian and vegan moshav (farming settlement).
 Until today, no meat or fish are allowed in the village - so NOT a place to go for your barbecue!

 Amirim is located in the Upper Galilee, in a central position for sightseeing.
-It's about a 15-minute-drive from Sfat (Safed), 20 minutes from Rosh Pinna and 20 minutes from the Sea of Galilee (Lake Kinneret).
+It's about a 15-minute-drive from Tsfat (Safed), 20 minutes from Rosh Pina and 20 minutes from the Sea of Galilee (Lake Kinneret).